 How to Show or Hide Account Details in Sign-in Screen through Registry Editor?

-To show or hide account details in sign-in screen through registry editor, do the following:-
+To show or hide account details in sign-in screen through the registry editor, do the following:-

 Step 1.
 Open the Registry Editor.